 - Rottweilers were responsible for 5 of these deaths

-- 6 of the dogs were chained to something at the time of the attack
+- Six of the dogs were chained to something at the time of the attack

-- 23 of the victims were children 11-years old or younger.
+- Twenty-three of the victims were children 11 years old or younger.

 Although dogs can be man’s best friend, it is a sad fact that some dogs do bite.
-If you have been injured by a dog bite in Texas and believe you deserve compensation for your injuries, contact a Zinda Law Group Austin dog bite lawyer now to talk about your claim.
+If a dog bite in Texas has injured you and you believe you deserve compensation for your injuries, contact a dog bite attorney in Austin, TX, now to talk about your claim.

 Back and Leg Injuries

 Motor Vehicle Collision